-Speak with your college counselor/school administrator/recommender to ensure he or she completes the recommendation form.
+Speak with your college counselor/school administrator/recommender to ensure they complete the recommendation form.
 Your recommender should be someone who can verify your school records and PSAT/SAT/ACT or other college entrance exam scores.

-Request that your recommender submit your official transcript(s), extracurricular overview and/or resume, and any additional supporting documents to the address below or via email to email@example.com.
-Electronic documents will only be accepted if they are sent by a school official via a school email address.
+You or your recommender can submit your transcript(s), extracurricular overview and/or resume, and any additional supporting documents via our secure Box Webpage or email to email@example.com.
+We will only accept Electronic Documentation.

-The deadline for the online application, recommender form, transcripts, and supporting documents is Sunday, February 18, 2018.
-All materials must be submitted or postmarked by this date.
-Late submissions will be reviewed on a case-by-case basis, if space remains.
+The deadline for the online application, recommender form, transcripts, and supporting documents is Sunday, March 7, 2021.
+All materials must be submitted by this date.
+Late submissions will be reviewed on a case-by-case basis.